bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ###Expanding the Projects Screen
 Now that we have the basic infrastructure required for our project, it's time to put some functionality in the Projects Screen.

+####The Presenter
-Let's begin with the **ProjectsPresenter**.
+Let's begin with the Presenter.

-####ProjectsPresenter
+We have added two new methods to the View interface: **clearProjects()** and **addProject()**.
+Their function will become evident shortly.

+The Presenter itself has two handler methods for the "New Project" button click, and for the Project list item selection.

+_ProjectsPresenter.java_
 ```
 package org.uberfire.client.screens;